ACT vs. SAT: which should my child take?

 The meaningful differences come down to a few things.

-SAT Math goes deeper on algebra and data analysis.
-ACT Math covers more ground, including some trigonometry and geometry that the SAT doesn't emphasize.
-A student who is strong in algebra but rusty on trig may find the SAT a more forgiving test.
+Math content.
+SAT Math goes deeper on algebra and data analysis and includes some student-produced response (grid-in) questions.
+ACT Math is entirely multiple choice and covers a broader range of topics, including more trigonometry and geometry.
+A student who is strong in algebra but rusty on trig may find the SAT more comfortable.

 Take a practice test of each.
-Seriously, this is the only approach that produces real information.
-Gut instincts about which test "feels right," or assumptions based on a student's subject strengths, are less reliable than spending a couple hours taking an official practice exam.
+This is the only approach that produces useful information.
+Assumptions based on a student's subject strengths or which test "feels right" are less reliable than spending a few hours taking a practice exam of each and comparing the results.

 If the scores come back essentially equal, lean toward the SAT.
 It has more available prep material, its adaptive format is well-suited to AI-driven practice tools, and it's increasingly the default at selective schools.